 Op-Ed: To Protect 2nd Amendment Rights, Kentuckians Should Support Fair Access to Financial Services

-The following op-ed is written by State Rep. Santoro (R-Florence).
+The following op-ed is written by State Rep. Savannah Maddox (R-Dry Ridge).